VoltDB/voltdb-hadoop-extension/voltdb-pig/README.md

 VoltDB Pig Connector
 ====================
-This module contains the inplementation of a Pig store function for VoltDB.
+This module contains the implementation of a Pig store function for VoltDB.
 The store funtion takes a Pig data stream, and loads it into a VoltDB table

 ```pig
 REGISTER 'voltdb-pig-*.jar'